pykeen/pykeen/docs/source/extending/models.rst

                 # pass hyper-parameters, such as the L_p norm, from the KGEM to the interaction function
                 interaction=DistMultInteraction(),
                 # Define the entity representations using a dict.
 By default, each
-                # embedding is linear.
+                # embedding is a vector.
 You can use the ``shape`` kwarg to specify higher dimensional
                 # tensor shapes.
                 entity_representations=Embedding,
                 entity_representations_kwargs=dict(